-Black Phantom Tetra (Hyphessobrycon Megalopterus) Fish Species Profile
+Black Phantom Tetra (Hyphessobrycon Megalopterus) Species Profile & Care Guide

 The black phantom tetra is a peaceful, very active schooling fish and an excellent choice for any community aquarium.
 It is best maintained alongside non-predatory and similarly sized fish.

 It is advisable to have a tight-fitting lid, as black phantom tetras can and very much do jump out.

 This fish has an attractive, flat, oval body which is silvery grey with a unique, vertical dash of black-edged on its front and back with a pearly-silver, just behind the gills.

 An unusual location for an eye-spot, this dash almost matches the colouring of a human eye.
 The real eye of this fish is edged in black on the bottom and top.
 The male's fins are black, so is the female's dorsal fin.
 The female's anal, pelvic and adipose fins are a reddish colour.

 There is also a long-finned variety, and captive breeders developed that.

 |Best kept as||Groups 6+|